trustyuri/trustyuri-spec/README.md

 > module (in particular with respect to its length) is called a _potential
 > trusty URI_.

-With these ingredients, trusty URIs can be _verified_:
+With these ingredients, trusty URIs can be verified:

 > **Definition 4.**
 > Given a potential trusty URI and a digital artifact, if the identifier part